cscott/lzjb/README.md

 # lzjb

-`lzjb` is a fast pure-JavaScript implementation of LZJB compression/decompression.
+`lzjb` is a fast pure JavaScript implementation of LZJB compression/decompression.
 It was originally written by "Bear" based on the OpenSolaris C implementations.
 C. Scott Ananian cleaned up the source code and packaged it for `node`